Piece by Piece: Overhead Cranes Explained – Part 3 – Bridges

 Andrew Hale and Kenneth Maurer, P.E.

-Andrew Hale | Andrew has been a design engineer with Morgan for three years.
+Andrew Hale | Andrew has been a design engineer with Morgan since June 2020.
 Kenneth Maurer, P.E. | Vice president of Morgan Engineering with over 25 years of experience in material handling engineering.

 Sign up to receive news about upcoming events and product offerings